Quantum information-cost relations and fluctuations beyond thermal environments: A thermodynamic inference approach: Quantum systems knowing fluctuations

-To our knowledge, the connection between fluctuation change and system information content change expressed in Eq. (\ref{eq:fluctuation_inequality}) has not been appreciated before.
-We note that the celebrated thermodynamic uncertainty relation (TUR)~\cite{Barato.15.PRL,Gingrich.16.PRL,Horowitz.19.NP,Liu.19.PRE} also relates fluctuation to entropy, but differs from Eq. (\ref{eq:fluctuation_inequality}) in several key aspects: (i) The TUR addresses instantaneous relative fluctuations rather than the change in absolute fluctuation over a time interval, and (ii) the TUR involves the total entropy production, requiring knowledge of the environmental temperature to evaluate, whereas Eq. (\ref{eq:fluctuation_inequality}) relies only on the system entropy change and remains applicable even in the presence of unknown or non-thermal environments.
+To our knowledge, the connection between fluctuation change and system information content change expressed in Eq. (\ref{eq:fluctuation_inequality}) [or Eq. (\ref{eq:var_eq})] has not been appreciated before.
+We note that the celebrated thermodynamic uncertainty relation (TUR)~\cite{Barato.15.PRL,Gingrich.16.PRL,Horowitz.19.NP,Liu.19.PRE} also establishes a connection between variance and entropy.
+However, when considering which formulation more naturally extends the spirit of the LP to second-order fluctuations, several key distinctions between the TUR and Eq. (\ref{eq:fluctuation_inequality}) should be emphasized: (i) The TUR addresses instantaneous relative fluctuations weighted by the mean values.
+This contrasts in spirit with the LP which addresses energy change in the form of heat dissipation.
+In contrast, Eq. (\ref{eq:fluctuation_inequality}) considers the change in absolute fluctuations over a time interval, aligning more closely with the LP. (ii) The TUR involves the total entropy production, requiring the knowledge of the environmental information to evaluate, while the LP concerns only the system entropy change.
+In comparison, Eq. (\ref{eq:fluctuation_inequality}) relies on the system entropy change and remains applicable even in the presence of unknown or non-thermal environments.
+Hence, we argue that Eq. (\ref{eq:fluctuation_inequality}) more appropriately generalizes the spirit of the LP to second-order fluctuations.